axlandrade/multiobjective-public-edu-management/README.md

 > A mathematical optimization model for the dynamic analysis of corruption networks, using Structural Balance theory on multigraphs.

 This repository contains the code and documentation for the research developed in the Master's thesis of **Axl Silva de Andrade**, as part of the Graduate Program in Mathematical and Computational Modeling at UFRRJ.
+The entire development environment is containerized using Docker and VS Code Dev Containers for simple, one-click setup and perfect reproducibility.

 ---